-The Stage 2 test pit survey was conducted between November 2nd-4th, 2020.
-During the Stage 2 test pit survey, the weather was overcast and sunny and the temperature ranged from 5-19 degrees Celsius.
+The Stage 2 test pit survey was conducted between November 2nd-4^{th,} 2020, and August 17, 2021.
+During the Stage 2 test pit survey, the weather ranged from overcast to sunny and the temperature ranged from 5-24 degrees Celsius.
 Assessment conditions were excellent and at no time were the field, weather, or lighting conditions detrimental to the recovery of archaeological material.

 Areas that were determined to have archaeological potential and were not considered to be agricultural (i.e. manicured lawns) were subject to test pit survey at five-metre intervals per MHSCTI S&G's Section 2.1.2 (Images 1-3).
-Areas that were considered to have low archaeological potential due to previous impacts were photo-documented and did not undergo Stage 2 property survey; these included paved and gravel driveways, various structures such as houses and barns, landscaped areas, as well as cliff top edges (Images 8-9).
+Disturbance was encountered while conducting test pit survey around the residential structures along Bronte Road itself, and test pit intervals were increased to 10 metres (Image 14) for these portions until intact soil profiles were encountered, at which time intervals were decreased back to 5 metres.
+Areas that were considered to have low archaeological potential due to previous impacts were photo-documented and did not undergo Stage 2 property survey but were mapped and photo documented; these included paved and gravel driveways, various structures such as houses and barns, landscaped areas, as well as sloped cliff top edges, and several manmade ponds (Images 8-12).
+Map 7 outlines the various methodologies employed and conditions encountered across the study area.

 All test pits were approximately 30 centimeters in diameter and excavated, were possible, to within the first five centimeters of subsoil and examined for stratigraphy, cultural features, or evidence of fill.
 All soil was screened through a six millimeters mesh to facilitate the recovery of cultural material.
 Test pits showed stratigraphy of a dark brown clay loam topsoil (~ 15-25cm in depth), and a light brown silty clay subsoil.
-Test pits were placed within 1 metre of all standing structures within the study area, and all test pits and units were backfilled upon completion.
-Images 4, 5, and 7 photo document test pit and test unit stratigraphy across the study area.
+Test pits were placed within 1 metre of all standing structures within the study area (Image 13), and all test pits and units were backfilled upon completion.
+Images 4, 5, 7, 15, and 16 photo document test pit and test unit stratigraphy across the study area.

 A total of four test pits contained cultural artifacts and were assigned the designations H1, H2, H3, and P1/H4 respectively; each of these test pits then underwent further intensification, per MHSTCI Standards and Guidelines Section 2.1.3.2 with 8 additional cardinal test pits placed within 2.5 metres of the original positive test pit, and a 1m x 1m test unit (Image 6) placed over each original positive test pit.
 Intensification did not produce additional artifacts around Euro-Canadian findspots H1, H2, and H3 and they were determined not to hold Cultural Heritage Value or Interest.
 However the Northeastern cardinal test pit at P1/H4 produced one Onondaga flake fragment, resulting in the placement of a test unit over P1/H4 (Image 8).
 When totaled the P1/H4 test pits and test unit resulted in the recovery of a total of 6 Indigenous lithic artifacts, along with 9 Euro-Canadian glass and ceramic artifacts.
-P1/H4 has been formally registered in the OASD as AiGw-1028.
+P1/H4 has been formally registered in the OASD as AiGw-

+1028.
 GPS locations of all positive test pits and test units were taken using a Legend E-Trex hand held GPS with an accuracy of 3 metres.

-Map 7 illustrates the results of the Stage 2 test pit survey of the study area, including photo location and directions.
+Map 7 illustrates the results of the Stage 2 test pit survey of the study area, including photo locations and directions.